Willie Nelson: Other ventures

 In 1988 his first book, Willie: An Autobiography, was published.
 The Facts of Life: And Other Dirty Jokes, a personal recollection of tour and musical stories from his career, combined with song lyrics, followed in 2002.
 In 2005 he co-authored Farm Aid: A Song for America, a commemorative book about the twentieth anniversary of the foundation of Farm Aid.
 His third book, co-authored with long-time friend Turk Pipkin, The Tao of Willie: A Guide to the Happiness in Your Heart, was published in 2006.

-In 2007 a book advocating the use of bio-diesel and the reduction of gas emissions, On the Clean Road Again: Biodiesel and the Future of the Family Farm, was published.
+In 2007, a book advocating the use of bio-diesel and the reduction of gas emissions, On the Clean Road Again: Biodiesel and the Future of the Family Farm, was published.
 His next book, A Tale Out of Luck, published in 2008 and co-authored by Mike Blakely, was Nelson's first fictional book.

-In 2012, a new autobiography by Nelson, Roll Me Up and Smoke Me When I Die: Musings from the Road, was announced.
-Released on November 13, it was named after the song from his album Heroes.
-The book contained further biographical details, as well as family pictures and stories about Nelson's political views, as well as his marijuana advocacy.
+In November 2012, a new autobiography by Nelson, Roll Me Up and Smoke Me When I Die: Musings from the Road, was released.
+It was named after the song from his album Heroes.
+The book contained further biographical details, family pictures and stories about Nelson's political views, and his marijuana advocacy.
 The artwork of the book was designed by Nelson's son, Micah, and the foreword written by Kinky Friedman.
 A second Nelson autobiography, It's a Long Story: My Life co-authored with David Ritz, was published on May 5, 2015.
-Pretty Paper, another collaboration with Ritz, was published the following year.
+Pretty Paper, another collaboration with Ritz, was published in 2016.